MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/supported-drivers.md

 -   SDV verifies drivers and libraries that are written in C and C++.

--   SDV verifies only KMDF-compliant and WDM-compliant device drivers (function drivers, filter drivers, and bus drivers), NDIS drivers (filter, miniport, and protocol drivers), and Storport drivers.
+-   SDV performs full verification only on KMDF-compliant and WDM-compliant device drivers (function drivers, filter drivers, and bus drivers), NDIS drivers (filter, miniport, and protocol drivers), and Storport drivers.

+-   SDV attempts limited verification of generic properties (such as [NullCheck](nullcheckw.md)) on drivers that do not fit into the above categories.

 -   SDV can verify WDM drivers that declare their driver callback functions by using the WDM function role types.
 For information about how to declare functions, see [Declaring Functions Using Function Role Types for WDM Drivers](declaring-functions-using-function-role-types-for-wdm-drivers.md).